 - Provide shipping options

-Additionally, the order processing module should interface with other functionalities so that customers do not encounter friction when attempting to view products or place an order.
+Additionally, the order processing module should interface with other functionalities so customers do not encounter friction when viewing products or placing orders.

 An eCommerce website requires at least one payment gateway at the end of the purchasing process so the customer can complete their transaction.
 It’s necessary that payment processing is secure, and Ideally, customers will have several payment methods to choose from.